compose-spec/compose-spec/09-secrets.md

 ```

 If `external` is set to `true` and secret configuration has other but `name` attributes set, considering resource is
-not managed by compose lifecycle, Compose implementations SHOULD reject the Compose file as invalid.
+not managed by compose lifecycle, Compose rejects the Compose file as invalid.

 Compose file needs to explicitly grant access to the secrets to relevant services in the application.